Surgical Trip FAQs

 What does my team fee cover?

 The total cost per team member to travel with CSI varies by trip, but generally ranges between $2,500-$4,500.
-Your $500 team fee covers a small portion of the expenses we incur for your flight, ground transportation, lodging and two meals per day (breakfast and lunch).
+Your $500 team fee covers a small portion of the expenses we incur for things like your flight, ground transportation, VISA application fees, lodging, meals (breakfast and lunch) and some team activities.
 Please note that there is a fee to deviate from the standard itinerary selected for a given trip.
 Talk to the CSI office to get more information before proceeding with any travel plans.

 When traveling with CSI, volunteers need to see a travel clinic to be advised on immunizations and medications needed for the trip.
-CSI does require a COVID-19 vaccination to travel with us.
+See the CSI COVID-19 Mitigation Strategies document for further detail as it relates to COVID-19 vaccination.

 Do team members help with pre-trip and post-trip responsibilities?